This is the ultimate guide to press release distribution.

 This helps you make press release writing a dime.

-When you finish editing your piece, you’ll notice that the opportunity will be ready and the attention icon will be replaced with a done icon.
+When you finish editing your piece, you’ll notice that the opportunity will be ready and moved to the “personalized” tab.

 From there, all you need to do is click on “Launch Campaign” and manage communications with your prospects.